 School of Architecture and Planning

-What binds these fields together is a strong commitment to the deployment of technology toward social good.
-What also binds them is the use of design and deliberation approaches toward action that are distinct from but complementary to the engineering approach to problem solving.
+Over the years, SA+P has embraced a broad range of fields connected by a strong commitment to research that advances social good.
+These varied disciplines share the use of design approaches that are distinct from but complementary to the engineering approach to problem solving.

-Design is a main unifying approach of SA+P activities.
-We believe that design and policy interventions should be grounded in a commitment to improving individual human lives, equity and social justice, cultural enrichment, and the responsible use of resources through creative problem solving and project execution.
-Our curriculum empowers students with skills that enable them to design physical spaces, policies, and technologies that will shape how those spaces are used, with the goal of sustaining and enhancing the quality of the human environment at all scales, from the personal to the global.
+At SA+P, design and policy interventions focus on the improvement of human lives, equity and social justice, cultural enrichment, and the health of the planet.
+The curriculum empowers students with skills that enable them to design physical spaces, policies, and technologies that enhance the quality of the built environment at all scales.

 Students